nuscarrick/MetricsMonitor/README.md

 Many thanks to Bojcha for the ideas and the code!

-You can find the current manual for version 2.7 here: https://highpoint.fmdx.org/manuals/MetricsMonitor-Documentation.html
+You can find the current manual here: https://highpoint.fmdx.org/manuals/MetricsMonitor-Documentation.html

 ## Important note for this version: